elight/iibil/slides.md

 ## model

 !SLIDE
-# What's keeping us?
+# Can we use Active Record as part of a Data Mapper?

 !SLIDE
-# Can we use ActiveRecord as a Data Mapper?
+}}} images/yo_dawg_orm2-16x9.jpg

-!SLIDE
+!SLIDE bottom-right
 # [Repository pattern](http://martinfowler.com/eaaCatalog/repository.html)
-## well... sort of
+}}} images/repository_pattern-16x9.png

 !SLIDE
+# Layering

+!SLIDE
+# The Cost of Indirection
+    Refactoring tends to break big objects into several smaller ones and big methods into several smaller ones.
+Indirection is a two-edged sword...
+Every time you break one thing into two pieces, you have more things to manage.
+It can also make a program harder to read as an object delegates to an object delegating to an object.
+So you'd like to minimize indirection.
+-- Fowler, Refactoring

+!SLIDE
+# Managing software complexity is hard
+# &nbsp;
+## So have another beer!

+!SLIDE
 # [edr](http://github.com/nulogy/edr)
 # &nbsp;
 ###### See [Building Rich Domain Models in Rails.
 Separating Persistence.](http://engineering.nulogy.com/posts/building-rich-domain-models-in-rails-separating-persistence)

-!SLIDE
-}}} images/lipstick_on_a_pig.jpg::DailySaving::::http://daily-saving.blogspot.com/2010/11/dont-fall-for-lipstick-on-pig-its-still.html

-!SLIDE
-# ActiveRecord is *not* a pig
+!NOTES
+# "Poor-man's" Data Mapper (until DM2 is ready)
+# Refactor to this from a "fat model" ActiveRecord class

 !SLIDE
 # ActiveRecord